Wendy Ealey Bio

 arranged, directed, performed and recorded theme

 for award winning documentary.
-1987 Stand up
+1987 Stand

-comedy/singing performances in the “Vaudevillains” comedy
+up comedy/singing performances in the “Vaudevillains” comedy

 club in Brixton.
 Backing singer in rock and roll

 band, London.
-1982-1985 Session singing in Melbourne
+1982-1985 Session

-and London.
-National Theatre Drama School.
-Attended
+singing in Melbourne and London.
+National Theatre

-and later graduated from the school.
-During this
+Drama School.
+Attended and later graduated from

-time developed comedy characters “Helga
+characters “Helga

 Vulga” and “the Nurseryman”.
 1979-1981 Witchwood Close: Acoustic trio, appearing